 Head to Beer Fest at Fonthill Castle

-Attendees will enjoy beer from over a dozen local and regional breweries—Sly Fox, Wissahickon Brewing, Bald Birds Brewing, and other favorites—along with light bites and live music.
+Attendees will enjoy beer from over a dozen local and regional breweries—Triumph, Wissahickon Brewing, Cartesian Brewing, and other favorites—along with light bites and live music.
 Get a VIP ticket for early admission and exclusive food and drink offerings.
 When you’re done, take the opportunity to explore Fonthill, one of the top places to visit in Bucks County.